Herminos/blog-herminos/README.md

 ```

 ## Deployment
-This project isn't deployed yet, but it will be soon.
+This project is powered by Amazon Amplify on [https://www.herminos.site/](https://www.herminos.site).